 “You can stay here, though.”
 Her smile was strained, her eyes eager.
 And a little desperate.

-Maybe Uncle Richard had been right.
+Maybe Uncle Herbie had been right.
 Maybe Mom had been more hurt by her moving out than buying a house.
 She’d simply wanted Mari here.
 Close to her.

 Easier to control, more like.